beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 	public class OrderService {

+		private CreditCardProcessor creditCardProcessor;

+		@ValidOnlineOrderService
+		public OrderService(OnlineCreditCardProcessor creditCardProcessor) {
+			this.creditCardProcessor = creditCardProcessor;
+		}

+		@ValidBatchOrderService
+		public OrderService(BatchCreditCardProcessor creditCardProcessor) {
+			this.creditCardProcessor = creditCardProcessor;
+		}

 		@NotNull
 		@Size(min=1)
-		public Set<CreditCardProcessor> getCreditCardProcessors() {
+		public Set<CreditCardProcessor> getCreditCardProcessors() { ... }
-			//...
-		}

 		@NotNull
 		@Future
-		public Date getNextAvailableDeliveryDate() {
+		public Date getNextAvailableDeliveryDate() { ... }
-			//...
 	}
-	}

-Here the following postconditions are defined which are guaranteed to the caller of the methods of the `OrderService` class:
+Here the following postconditions are defined which are guaranteed to the caller of the methods and constructors of the `OrderService` class:

+* The newly created `OrderService` object returned by the first constructor adheres to the conditions of the custom `@ValidOnlineOrderService` constraint.
+* The newly created `OrderService` object returned by the second constructor adheres to the conditions of the custom `@ValidBatchOrderService` constraint.
 * The set of `CreditCardProcessor` objects returned by `getCreditCardProcessors()` will neither be null nor empty.
 * The `Date` object returned by `getNextAvailableDeliveryDate()` will not be null and be in the future.

 As with parameter constraints, these return value constraints are not automatically validated upon method invocation but instead an integration layer invoking the validation is required.

+*DISCUSSION: I feel unsure about the constructor constraints.
+Do they make that much sense?
+I think in most cases it should suffice to enforce a cascaded validation of the newly created instance using `@Valid` (see below).*

 *DISCUSSION: Should property constraints (on getter methods) also be handled as method constraints?*